 - Finding remediation measures for solving the problems

 Project starting date: November 2016

 Project duration: One year

-Lar Dam, situated in the northeast of Tehran with access to Haraz road (Tehran- Caspina Sea road) and 75 Km distance from Tehran is the main drinking water source of the capital city of Tehran which has the largest water reservoir around Tehran.
-The main purpose of construction of Lar dam is to supply drinking water of the metropolitan city of Tehran as well as irrigation of agricultural lands of the northern province of Iran.
+Lar Dam, situated in the northeast of Tehran with access to Haraz road (Tehran- Caspian Sea road) and 75 Km distance from Tehran is the main drinking water source of the capital city of Tehran which has the largest water reservoir around Tehran.
+The main purpose of the construction of the Lar dam is to supply the drinking water of the metropolitan city of Tehran as well as the irrigation of agricultural lands of the northern province of Iran.

-The current karstic structure of the Lar and Tiz-kuh has extended to deep levels.
+The current karstic structure of the Lar and Tiz-Kuh has extended to deep levels.
 Its ultimate depth has still remained unknown.
-This issue was observed in the first case of injection cement to fill kasrtic caves in the early years of impoundment of the reservoir.
-Significantly, even in one case 100000 tons cement were injected to fill the holes, which had no effect on the impoundment of reservoir.
+This issue was observed in the first case of injection cement to fill karstic caves in the early years of the impoundment of the reservoir.
+Significantly, even in one case, 100000 tons of cement were injected to fill the holes, which had no effect on the impoundment of the reservoir.

 Saman Ab Sarzamin Consulting Engineering Company (S.A.S) took several measures for investigating and study on this area, including: